SciPro20/linsolve2/README.rst

 Linsolver
 *********

-Linsolver is a package for solving linear systems of equations Ax=b.
+Linsolver is a toy package for solving linear systems of equations Ax=b.

 Prerequisites